Key Takeaways

 Headache, muscle pain, fever, an irritated throat?
 Maybe you have the flu.
 What medications should you take for this viral disease?
 Can the symptoms be relieved with natural remedies?
 How do you monitor the development of complications?

 In the US, seasonal flu epidemics usually start in October and end in April.
 They vary in intensity through the years.
-According to CDC, an average of 31 million people in the US are affected each year.
+According to the CDC, an average of 31 million people in the US are affected each year.

 Person With The Flu